al11588/HowToUseHackernewsAPI/README.md

 Before you begin this guide, you need the following:

 *	You need to set up a local development environment for Python 3.
-How to install Ubuntu?
+[How To Install Ubuntu ?]

-*	A text editor that you will be comfortable using: Sublime Text, Atom, Visual Studio Code.
+*	A text editor that you will be comfortable using: [Sublime Text], [Atom], [Visual Studio Code].

-*	You need a Hacker News account.
+*	You need a [Hacker News] account.

 # What To Install: